Aetna vs. UnitedHealthcare 2023

 Institutional Special Needs Plans are designed to meet the needs of beneficiaries under particular living circumstances.
 In the case of UnitedHealthcare, these include plans for those in assisted living homes and nursing homes.

-For 2021, Aetna received an overall quality rating of four out of five stars.1 Plans and carriers who receive four stars or higher are considered "highly rated" by Medicare.
+For 2023, Aetna Medicare Advantage plans have an average star rating of out 3.72 out of 5 stars.1 Plans and carriers who receive four stars or higher are considered "highly rated" by Medicare.

 Medicare Part D plans provide coverage for prescription medications, which is not something typically covered by Medicare Part A or Part B (Original Medicare).